-Due to the nature of this type of project, payment will be required in full and upfront.
+Due to the nature of the following projects, payment will be required in full and upfront:

 - Upon agreement of the costs and services required, the Client shall pay a non-refundable deposit amounting to 50% of the agreed costs, to secure their space in the Editor’s diary.

 - Should the client be unable to sign their acceptance of these terms using the form below, the payment of the deposit shall act as their agreement.